DeveloperRahnuma/MarkerOnMap/Readme.md

     position of screeen will clear coordinate value and close the form also.

     3 -> click on close button will clear all the marker in one click

+    4 -> different layout for potrait or ladscape orientation ( design for make app look more cool )

 ## Point Out Issue